Starting a Micro-Influencer Marketing Campaign? Avoid These 10 Common Mistakes.

 You probably already know how important influencers are to online marketing success.
 Consumers are increasingly ignoring or blocking ads.
 Instead, they turn to recommendations of peers on social media and elsewhere to make purchase decisions.

 But succeeding at influencer marketing takes a little more than just getting people to share your products.
 You need to find highly engaging micro-influencers, build a relationship, and create engaging content to succeed.
+Here's a simple micro-influencer marketing tutorial to help.

 1. Not defining your influencer marketing goals